EricChen424/MICB-405-Project-1-Group-16/README.md

 If you get complaints with shell scripts about a bad interpreter with a ^M at the end, follow this page: https://stackoverflow.com/questions/2920416/configure-bin-shm-bad-interpreter

+ie. Open your script with vim, type :set fileformat=unix, hit Enter, then save with :wq